-Only about 10 dolls are created using the same design, and they are all unique as they are handmade.
+Each design has a limited edition run of about 10 dolls.
 All of Snuggly Ugly’s munchkins share some core features: they’re incredibly soft, 100% huggable, and full of personality.
 This is Kiki.

 Indira Villalobos started Snuggly Ugly in collaboration with her husband.
 He was the initial instigator – he gave Indira a sewing machine as a present, and Indira went to work.
 The material she used on her first project?
 A shrunken wool sweater.
 In February 2012, she began to sell her line of upcycled toys and accessories for kids.
 Check out this sweet ‘baby elf’ hat:

 Indira tells us more about the Snuggly Ugly story, their upcoming anniversary, and her endless list of things to do in Carroll Gardens.

 How & when did Snuggly Ugly open for business?